Gender in Music Psychology

 To illustrate the trends across time in the authorship positions across the gender, we looked at 5-year-windows of the authorship types across gender, shown in Figure 1.
 The overall numbers across the whole data are illustrated in the first column of the graph and the remaining five columns portray the chronology in 5-year windows.
 The higher odds for female authors at first author position seems to be established in 2010 onwards.
 Female first author position exhibits a positive 5-year growth rate of +11.1%.
 The coauthor positions for female authors are relative stable at the odds around 1, indicating relatively equal odds between female and male authors.
 However, the last author positions have become relatively more rare after 2010, showing statistically significantly lower odds ratios from 2010 onwards and negative 5-year growth rate (-9.5%).
 The odds ratio for female single authored papers hovers around 1.0, showing no meaningful trend across the time.

-A) Number of authors and B) female odds ratio for authorship types across the number of authors.
+A) Number of authors and B) woman odds ratio for authorship types across the number of authors

 Citations and Open Access